txalkan/docs.syron/introduction/design-principles.md

 Self-Sovereign Identity (SSI) empowers users by providing complete control over their data, including digital assets like Bitcoin-native tokens.
 Through the decentralization of identity management, enhanced privacy and security are achieved.
 Your BRC-20 collateral is securely locked in an SSI Vault, ensuring it stays under your control.

+To ensure true user ownership and sovereignty, there are only gas fees.
+Vault maintenance, being on the Bitcoin network, incurs no fees.
+Creating Syron U$ dollars is fee-free, requiring only sufficient collateral.
+However, liquidation can occur if collateral falls below a threshold.

 ## :bank: Bitcoin Network

 Bitcoin stands out as the most secure network, being a decentralized, permissionless, and tamper-resistant platform primarily due to its innovative use of the Proof-of-Work (PoW) consensus mechanism: